Complete Tennessee Caves Guide

 The Appalachian Caverns are located in Blountville, 5 hours drive from Nashville, TN.

-This cavern has been used by humans for many thousands of years.
-This includes native Indians and soldiers during the Civil War.
-A crazy fact is that the bat droppings were used to make gun powder.
+This cavern has been used by humans for many thousands of years, including native Indians and soldiers during the Civil War.
+A crazy fact is that bat droppings were used to make gun powder.

 During your stay you'll see some incredible formations including stalagmites, stalactite's, cave ribbons, columns, dragon eyes.